thsioutas/trade_signal/README.md

 ...
 ```

-At least 51 rows are required to compute:
+At least 51 rows (hour samples) are required to compute:

 * previous SMA50
 * current SMA50